-This command is available only if you have configured a dual IPv4 and IPv6 Switch Database Management (SDM) template on the switch.
+This command is available only if the switch stack is running the advanced IP services image and you have configured a dual IPv4 and IPv6 Switch Database Management (SDM) template on the switch.

 vlan vlan-id (Optional) Enable or disable IPv6 MLD snooping on the specified VLAN.
 The VLAN ID range is 1 to 1001 and 1006 to 4094.